jacklule/DataViz-Syllabus/GitHubSetUp.md

 Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.

 <a id="To-edit-an-html-page-in-TextEdit"></a>
-##To edit an html page in TextEdit
+##To Edit an html Page in TextEdit
 TextEdit will open a previously created html page as an html file, not in text edit.
 To edit an html page in TextEdit:
 - Under TextEdit, find Preferences
 - Go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text”